--> Sayadasite: SPEAKING SKILLS

 What is a persuasive presentation?

-In its most basic form, a persuasive presentation features a speaker who tries to influence an audience to accept certain positions and engage in actions in support of them.
-A good persuasive presentation uses a mixture of facts, logic, and empathy to help an audience see an issue from a perspective they previously discounted or hadn’t considered.
+A persuasive presentation is a speech that aims to convince an audience to accept a specific viewpoint, take action, or support an idea.
+A good persuasive presentation uses a combination of logic, facts, and empathy to help the audience see an issue from a new perspective.

 What are examples of persuasive presentations?